LBMercado/Contiki-APC-Sensor-Mote/README.md

 The following codes written are used to program the motes to read from the sensors, and communicate them from the collector motes to a sink in the border router.

+## Update (2021/01/10)
+This repository is no longer maintained, use at your own risk.

 ## Block Diagram
 ![](misc/imgs/BlockDiagramV2.png)